Links to other sections

 and they offer the most economical way to visit Pyin Oo Lwin from Yangon.

-Travellers can save over $150 on a return journey compared to air.
+Yangon.
+Travellers can save over $150 on a return journey compared

-Flights are now available between Mandalay and Bangkok.
-Business
+Flights are available between Mandalay and Bangkok, and some days to Siem

-visas can be bought at Mandalay airport, but you should be sure to have
+visas can be bought on arrival at Mandalay airport, but you should be sure to have

 Glorious in autumn (lush